SVP, Corporate Communications

 The Central Lift Maintenance Group (CLMG) (www.clmg.com), based in Chicago, is a distributor and service provider of large industrial equipment.
 Since coming on board with NetSuite, CLMG has used primarily the back-off functionality of the suite, including multi-location inventory, shipping, and payroll, to cut overhead costs and significantly improve companywide reporting to make better business decisions to grow the company.

 "We used Sage Accpac for years, and didn't have anything like we have now with NetSuite," said Bryan Murray, IT consultant for CLMG.
-"We have customised NetSuite to do everything we need it for, so we don't have two systems trying to talk to one another anymore.
+"We have customized NetSuite to do everything we need it for, so we don't have two systems trying to talk to one another anymore.
 And with the NetSuite dashboard, which is fantastic, we know exactly what products we need, in real-time.
 It has helped us close deals faster and make us more profitable."

 Room It Up (www.roomitup.com), a division of Prime Source Accessories Inc, a privately held company located in Stuart, Florida, designs and manufactures a coordinated lifestyle collection designed to "Personalise Your Space," including a patented lap desk, totes and cosmetic cases, essentials for campus living, home and closet organisation, beach necessities, etc. Room It Up products are available in over 5,000 retail stores throughout the United States as well as numerous countries around the world.
 Room It Up is using the full NetSuite for its accounting, customer relationship management, and its ecommerce Web store.